How many children do you serve?

 Are all the families low-income?

 More than 87% of the enrolled families live below federal poverty guidelines, most far below them.
 Most are headed by single women in low paying jobs.
-The average monthly income of our families is $1,500.00 or less.
+70% of our families earn less than $12,000 annually.
 About 20% of the children are homeless or near homeless.

 Are your staff members volunteers?